Chat app Line announces plan for cryptocurrency services, loans and insurance

 Prior its $1.1 billion U.S.-Japan IPO in 2016, Line had targeted a global audience via its messaging service — which pioneered the concept of stickers — and a connected games business.
 Its international expansion didn’t go according to plan, however, and the company refocused efforts on its four core markets of Japan, Thailand, Taiwan and Indonesia, which account for 168 million of its active users.

-In those markets, it offers a range of localized services that include a video streaming, manga cartoons, shopping, ride-hailing and other on-demand services.
+In those markets, it offers a range of localized services that include video streaming, manga cartoons, shopping, ride-hailing and other on-demand services.
 Last year, it began to sell smart hardware and AI to offer its own cartoony alternative to Amazon’s Echo range and Google Home devices.
 In some markets, it also offers a Line-branded mobile phone/data service.

 There’s plenty of pressure, however.
 Facebook’s global popularity makes Messenger an option for most internet users on the planet while the company is busy in other areas.
-WhatsApp recently moved into business solutions that allow companies to correspond with users via its service, and it is tipped to move into payments soon.
+WhatsApp recently moved into business solutions that allow companies to correspond with users via its service, and it is tipped to add payments soon.
 CEO Mark Zuckerberg has also pledged to look into whether Facebook can make use of blockchain technology.

 Line will hope these new services can boost its business in its strongest markets and pick up new users in other countries.

 Line might well be the largest consumer-focused business to adopt crypto to date.
 It is far from the only chat app, though.
 Kik raised $100 million in an ICO earlier this year, while there are also newer blockchain-based solutions such as Status.
-Then there’s Telegram, a chat app that has over 150 million users that is popular among the crypto community, which is planning a much-anticipated ICO that could raise upwards of $1.2 billion.
+Then there’s Telegram, a chat app that has over 150 million users and is popular among the crypto community, which is planning a much-anticipated ICO that could raise upwards of $1.2 billion.

 Line’s announcement comes as the price of bitcoin dropped below $10,000 for the first time since the end of November, according to Coindesk’s price tracking service.